mapmeld/code-adversary/code-generation/circle/README.md

 Findings so far:

-GitHub Code Co-Pilot does OK on this, I have had issues in other models.
+Co-Pilot / Codex does OK on this, I have had issues in other models.

+It helps to include a comment `# include imports`